LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding

-We randomly generate the start and end positions of robots in the environment, with the constraint that the start and end positions of the real robots are in the real part of the warehouse.
-Since the MAPF problem assumes the accurate position of all agents for all time, we considered the ground truth positions for all virtual robots and used the \textit{OptiTrack Motion Capture System} to get accurate positions for our real robots.
+We randomly generate the start and end positions of robots in the environment, with the constraint that the start and end positions of the real robots are in the real part of the warehouse Since the MAPF problem assumes the accurate position of all agents for all time, we considered the ground truth positions for all virtual robots and used the \textit{OptiTrack Motion Capture System} to get accurate positions for our real robots.
 Finally, we pre-plan the complete path set using LNS2+RL before actual execution and compute the joint actions agents should take at each timestep based on this path set.

-\subsubsection{Action dependency graph}

-The paths generated by LNS2+RL assume perfect operation for each agent at every step in the discrete map.
-However, due to the robots being imperfect and the environment being continuous, executing the planned path directly in the real world is infeasible.
+\subsection{Action Dependency Graph}